WHTA: Digital Hip Hop

 On July 31, 2007, WHTA began using a new slogan, "Hot 107.9, Your Digital Hip Hop Station".

 In October 2008, WHTA became the Atlanta network affiliate of the Rickey Smiley Morning Show.
 It was originally based at co-owned KBFB in the Dallas/Fort Worth Metroplex.
 In 2011, WHTA became the flagship station for the show, and thus was the only radio station that was featured for the entire run (including as a pilot) of Dish Nation, a syndicated program revolving around radio morning shows that aired on television from that year until its 2025 cancellation.

 In 2011, Radio One changed several of its Atlanta-area stations' formats and call signs; WAMJ moved from 102.5 to 107.5, and began simulcasting its Urban AC format on 97.5 as WUMJ, while WPZE's urban gospel format moved from 97.5 to 102.5.
 That left WHTA as the only station in Radio One's Atlanta cluster that was unaffected by the change.

 Radio One was renamed Urban One on May 8, 2018.

 HD Radio

 On February 6, 2025, WHTA announced that it would simulcast WAGA-TV's online streaming channel (as part of Fox Television Stations's FoxLocal platform) on its second HD Radio channel.
-The channel features live simulcasts of WAGA-TV's news and sports programming, the talk show Portia, and replays of WAGA's newscasts.
+The channel features live simulcasts of WAGA-TV's news and sports programming, the talk show Portia, and replays of WAGA's newscasts, excluding national Fox entertainment and sports content.